eniacluo/Micromouse/framework/README.md

     from mouse import Micromouse;
     from strategy import StrategyTestDFS;

-    def myMouse():
     mazeMap = Map(16, 16)                           # Specify the size of maze map, ignore the last two arguments. micromouse = Micromouse(mazeMap)                # Create a micromouse with the empty map micromouse.setInitPoint(0, 0)                   # Tell the micromouse the origin coordinate micromouse.addTask(StrategyTestDFS(micromouse)) # Use the created Strategy with this micromouse instance to add a Task micromouse.run()                                # The TaskLoader will run the tasks you have added

 ## Demonstrations

-Please read core_demo.py and demo.py to see how to use the framework. core_demo.py is used for running the DFS in CORE.
+Please read demo_core.py and demo_ev3.py to see how to use the framework. demo_core.py is used for running the DFS in CORE.
 The set-up steps are as follows:

 ### Run in CORE

-First make sure that CORE has been installed.
-If you have not installed CORE, follow https://docs.google.com/document/d/1LPkPc2lbStwFtiukYfCxhcW7KewD028XzNfMd20uFFA/ to install.
+If you have not installed CORE, follow [CORE Tutorial](https://docs.google.com/document/d/1LPkPc2lbStwFtiukYfCxhcW7KewD028XzNfMd20uFFA/) to install.

-Download the Micromouse framework from https://github.com/eniacluo/Micromouse.
-DO NOT only download the framework folder because the maze file examples are not included.
+Download the Micromouse framework from [Micromouse Github Page](https://github.com/eniacluo/Micromouse).

 Replace some lines of following files corresponding to the path.
 DO NOT make your path of Micromouse framework too long and sometimes it does not work if there are *special characters* like underscore or slash in the full path.

-$ cd "path you downloaded"/Micromouse
+$ cd /path/of/Micromouse

-Here gives the configurations of demonstrating core_demo.py which is an coordinated DFS.
+Here gives the configurations of demonstrating demo_core.py which is an coordinated DFS.

-#### Step 1: Configure the CORE environment for running core_demo.py
+#### Step 1: Configure the CORE environment for running demo_core.py

     $ sudo ./setCORE.sh

-*If you encounter any problems running the above script, see README_old.md to manually configure.*
+*If you encounter any problems running the above script, see next section to manually configure CORE.*

 #### Step 2: Open CORE to demonstrate: